accrrsd/all-in-minecraft/readme.md

 These settings define the standard value of the variables:

-- **mode** - default is numeric, can be relief or help.
+- **mode** - default is numeric, can be any other mode.
 - **scanRadius** - default is max, max = 16, min = 1, more blocks - more laggy and energy cost scanner is, but pocket computer dont have energy, so it can be max without debuffs.
 - **autoRotate** - default is true, if false autoRotate would be disable from start, sometimes you dont need it, or it can work buggy for you - here you can disable it.
 - **firstScan** - default is true, if true program will immediately scan after start.
+- **heightMode** - default is down, can be up, determine direction for p-numeric display.

 ### Filters:

-X-vision have 4 filters:
+X-vision have 4 + 2 filters:

 - **colorByName** - Uses a specific color if the name matches.
 - **symbolByName** - Changes the symbol drawn to represent the block, determined by the name.
 - **nameFilter** - Hides all blocks except those whose names are specified in the filter.
 - **tagsFilter** - Hides all blocks except those that match AT LEAST ONE of the provided tags.

+And two additional filters only for priority mode:

+- **priorityByName** - Uses a numeric key and string (NBT name) value, set priority by name for p-numeric mode.
+- **priorityByTags** - Uses a numeric key and string (tags) value, set priority by matching tags for p-numeric mode.

 In most cases, I recommend using the color and symbol filters.
 However, if you want to strictly limit displayed values or if your screen does not support color, narrower filters may be useful.